utmlibrary/toolkit/instagram.markdown

 At this point, however, instagram-scraper should be installed successfully.
 If it is not installed, go through each of the steps above to make sure you did not make a mistake installing pip.

 ## 4. Workshop <a name="workshop"></a>

+Does your research require you to build an archive of Instagram data?
+In this workshop attendees will learn how to scrape tweets with the instagram-scraper program in your command line interface without going through the tedious process of manually downloading Instagram posts.
+Participants will also be guided through the process of cleaning up Twitter data once it’s downloaded.

+For this workshop we are going to build an archive of Twitter data using the command line tool twarc.
+We are going to walk through a few exercises using twarc in your operating system’s command line interface: terminal for Linux and OS X and Ubuntu for Windows.
+If you have followed the setup instructions to install wget on your Linux, Windows, or OS X machines then you are ready to begin the workshop.

 ### 4.1 Create Research Profile <a name="persona"></a>